hygraph/gatsby-source-graphcms/README.md

    `~/code/graphcms/myKillerGatsbySite/plugins/`
 1. `git clone https://github.com/GraphCMS/gatsby-source-graphcms.git`
 1. `cd gatsby-source-graphcms`
-1. `yarn && yarn build` Swap `yarn build` for `yarn watch` in plugin's directory for auto-rebuilding the plugin after you make changes to it—only during development, remember to build the plugin pre-deployment.
+1. `yarn` or `yarn && yarn watch` in plugin's directory for auto-rebuilding the plugin after you make changes to it—only during development.
 1. Make sure plugin is referenced in your Gatsby config, as in the example below.
 1. From there you can `cd ../.. && yarn && yarn develop` to test.